 Undergraduate nursing education maximizes hands-on learning, technological innovation and training, and a comprehensive survey of nursing theory and practice.
 Clinical placements at community-partner sites and intensive study define the last half of your undergraduate education.
 Through it all, supportive faculty, nursing mentors and a close cohort of fellow students make this a career-preparatory, enriching, community-focused academic experience.

-Every academic program is enhanced by the full UWM experience: Attending a top research university with more than 14 schools and colleges, and a diverse, dynamic campus-life scene that blends academics and the arts, entertainment and culture, collegiate traditions and 21stcentury innovation.
+Every academic program is enhanced by the full UWM experience: Attending a top research university with 15 schools and colleges, and a diverse, dynamic campus-life scene that blends academics and the arts, entertainment and culture, collegiate traditions and 21st century innovation.

 Each nursing program prepares students to practice as beginning generalists after graduation, with the potential to pursue advanced nursing studies and professional opportunities as the profession evolves.

 Open to first-year, transfer and second-degree students.
-Classes are offered at UWM and UW-Parkside and pre-nursing courses are available at UW-Washington County.
+Nursing courses are offered at UW-Milwaukee, UWM at Washington County (pre-nursing only), UWM at Waukesha and UW-Parkside.

-For most students this is a four- to five-year program, but may be longer for part-time students.
-An ACT composite score of 19 or higher and one year of high-school chemistry are required for pre-nursing students.
-Two years of pre-nursing and general-education courses must be completed with a minimum 2.50 GPA in science courses and 2.75 cumulative GPA before students will be accepted into the competitive nursing major and the final 2-3 years of study.
+For most students this is a four- to five-year program, but maybe longer for part-time students.
+Two years of pre-nursing and general education courses must be completed with a minimum 2.50 GPA in science courses and 2.75 cumulative GPA before students will be accepted into the competitive nursing major and the final 2 years of study.